B2B Virtual Account Payment Method

 For the details of the request and response for this endpoint, refer to API Reference.

-Requesting Virtual Accounts and Managing Authorization Controls
+Requesting Virtual Accounts

 You can use the Account Management Services APIs for setting authorization Controls, request for virtual account with authorization controls set for assigning it to an employee (VVAM program), to get the status of a new account requested from the processor and to get the security code or CVV2 of an account.